UK

 Report published following consultation on changes to race relations legislation (Northern Ireland)

-Impact date: With the consultation complete, the legislative process will commence The Executive Office has published a Response Report following the completion of a consultation in relation to amending the Race Relations (Northern Ireland) Order 1997.
+Impact date: With the consultation complete, the legislative process will commence.
+The Executive Office has published a Response Report following the completion of a consultation in relation to amending the Race Relations (Northern Ireland) Order 1997.
 Amendments to the legislation are likely to follow and proposals include in relation to taken place by the Executive Office following a review of the Race Relations (NI) Order 1997.
 Legislative developments are anticipated, including making victimization claims more straightforward and widening the definition of racial harassment.

 Employer implications/action needed Employers with a presence in NI should monitor developments, particularly following the publication of any draft legislation.